justinmahar/vscode-react-bootstrap-snippets/README.md

 const handleShowAlert = () => setShowAlert(true);
 ```

-These pair nicely with the snippets for `rb:alert-dismissible` and `rb:modal`.
+These pair nicely with the snippets for `rb:modal` and `rb:alert-dismissible`.

 ### Table Utilities